-What is the relationship between fasting and low blood pressure?
+Let us understand the relationship between fasting and low blood pressure (hypotension).

 Fasting is a sure way to do away with extra flab, give your body rest and do away with all those inner toxic substances so that you can enjoy a good healthy life.

 Here we are going to talk about fasting and low blood pressure and the relation between the two.

 The day you are diagnosed with low blood pressure, your physician will chart out some long term goals for you – shedding your extra kilos and getting off alcohol for good eventually.
 All that is good and well – besides which there are so many simple ways you can take control of your blood pressure in your day to day life.

 - Simple Changes to Your Diet - To control low blood pressure and keep your heart healthy, have seven to eight servings per day of grains and grain products (these can include breakfast cereal, whole grain bread, rice, pasta and so on.)
 Eat plenty of fruits.
 Having at least eight to 10 servings of a variety of colorful fruits besides cold-water. olive oil; and nuts, seeds, and flaxseed.

 At the same time, to control blood pressure you want to decrease your intake of refined white flour and sugar, partially hydrogenated oils, starchy vegetables like corn and peas, processed fruit juices, organ meats, cashews (because they’re high in saturated fat), full-fat dairy products, and omega-6 oils (such as corn, safflower, and sunflower).

 - Exercise - Regular exercise is a sure way to help control low blood pressure.
 Physical activity also lowers levels of stress hormones circulating in the blood, which is important since stress tends to constrict arteries and drive up blood pressure.
 To control low blood pressure, you want to strive to exercise three to four times a week.